alykotb/My-projects/README.md

      7-sklearn

-Example to run the codes locally in a command-line interpreter:
+-Example to run the codes locally in a command-line interpreter:

 Run CF.py to train the model:
 ```